 The Chamber Orchestra CD

-The Chamber Orchestra has released a new CD of popular string music.
-It was recorded in Chapel over the last two years by a professional recording company, and John Parsons (director of Chamber Orchestra) feels that it is the finest orchestra he has had at the school in his 20 years as Head of Strings here.
+The Chamber Orchestra has recently released a new CD of popular string music.
+It was recorded in Chapel over the last two years by a professional recording company, and John Parsons (former director of Chamber Orchestra) felt that it was the finest orchestra he had ever conducted at the school in his 20 years as Head of Strings.

 The programme includes Benjamin Britten’s Simple Symphony, Holst’s St Paul’s Suite, a movement from Dvorák’s Serenade for Strings, Barber’s Adagio, and John Ireland’s Concertino Pastorale.

-To make an appointment to meet Mark Shepherd, Director of Music, please contact Fiona Warburton.
+To make an appointment to meet Mark Shepherd, Director of Music, please contact the Music Administrator: